Maintenance and Cure

-Being injured is expensive.
+Injuries can be costly and cause expenses to stack up.
 Fortunately, seamen have a right to maintenance and cure.
 Maintenance is payments seamen receive to cover their living expenses after an injury or illness.
-Cure is, like it sounds, the expenses it takes for you to recover from your illness or injuries.
-Unfortunately, many maritime employers in Portland, Seattle, and other ports in Washington and Oregon seek to deny their employees this payment, along with funds they owe their employees after the employee has been injured on the job.
+Cure is compensation for the medical costs stemming from an illness or injuries.
+Unfortunately, many maritime employers seek to deny their employees this payment along with funds they owe their employees after the employee has been injured on the job.

-If you’ve been injured and denied maintenance and cure, or your payments do not meet your needs, the Seattle maintenance and cure lawyers at Anderson Carey Williams & Neidzwski can help you recover what is owed to you, along with any other compensation you are due.
+If you’ve been injured and denied maintenance and cure, or your payments do not meet your needs, the maintenance and cure lawyers at BoatLaw, LLP can help you recover what is owed to you, along with any other compensation you are due.
 Our lawyers will carefully review your case and seek every cent your employer should be paying to you.
 Call us today at 1 (800) 262-8529 or send an online message to set up a free consultation to discuss your claim.

-Anderson Carey Williams & Neidzwski represents clients with maintenance and cure claims coast-to-coast in courts in Washington, Oregon, Alaska and Northern California, including in Seattle, Portland and Tacoma.
-Our offices are located in Bellingham and Seattle, Washington, as well as Portland, Oregon.
+BoatLaw, LLP represents clients with maintenance and cure claims coast-to-coast in courts in Washington, Oregon, Alaska, and California.
+Our offices are located in Bellingham and Seattle, Washington; Portland, Oregon; and San Francisco, California.

 Maintenance and Cure Information Center

-“Maintenance” refers to the daily expenses that anyone might incur living life.
+“Maintenance” refers to the daily living expenses that a seaman incurs.
 It covers basics like food and shelter.
 These might seem simple, but it can be very difficult to get by if you’re injured and cannot work.
 Your right to maintenance continues until you have reached maximum cure, or until you are deemed fit to return to work.

-Maintenance payments depend on the particular circumstances of the sailor, and can depend on where you live.
-Typically, maintenance payments come to about $35 to $55 per day in Washington, Oregon, Alaska, and California — even in areas with high cost of living.
+Maintenance payments depend on the particular circumstances of the employee and can depend on where you live.
+Typically, maintenance payments come to about $35 to $55 per day in Washington, Oregon, Alaska, and California, even in areas with high cost of living.
 Clearly, this is a low amount.

-It might be a stretch for this amount to even cover your living expenses, much less your medical bills.
-An experienced maintenance and cure attorney in Portland or Seattle can address the problem of this low amount either directly with your employer or through the civil recovery process.
+An experienced maintenance and cure attorney can address the problem of this low amount either directly with your employer or through the civil recovery process.

 Medical bills are to be covered by your right to cure.
-If you are injured, there might be extensive medical bills.
-There can be hospital bills, doctor’s bills, surgery, medication, physical therapy, massage, work hardening, diagnostic testing, ambulance bills and more.
-If your Washington or Oregon employer fails to provide appropriate maintenance and cure, problems could worsen, leading to greater medical problems, as well as pain and suffering.
+If you are injured, you may incur extensive medical bills.
+You may have hospital, doctor’s, surgery, medication, physical therapy, massage, work hardening, diagnostic testing, ambulance bills and more.
+If your employer fails to provide appropriate maintenance and cure, problems could worsen, leading to greater medical difficulties, as well as increased pain and suffering.

-Under your right to cure, your employer is supposed to pay for all your reasonable and necessary medical bills if you are a seamen who becomes injured or ill while working in the service of a vessel.
-You also have a right to select your own doctor, so you can seek someone you know will be looking out for your best interests, medically.
+If you are a seamen who became injured or ill while working in the service of a vessel, under your right to cure, your employer is supposed to pay for all your reasonable and necessary medical bills.
+You also have a right to select your own doctor, so you can find someone you know will be looking out for your best interests.
 Beware if your employer seeks to refer you to someone—that person might be looking out for the company’s bottom line.

 All seamen have the right to maintenance and cure if they become ill or injured while working in the service of a vessel, even if the injury occurs shoreside.
-This right not only includes instances of when you were injured because of someone else’s negligence or the vessel’s unseaworthiness, but also if no one was at fault, or even if you were at fault.
+This right not only includes injury caused by someone else’s negligence or the vessel’s unseaworthiness, but also instances of injury where no one was at fault, or even if you were at fault.

-With such a broad right, you would think that employers would make these payments.
-However, many employers either seek to avoid paying by delaying or denying the payments, or they pay a lower amount than they should.
-They may seek to claim your injury or illness was due to an undisclosed pre-existing condition.
+Many employers either seek to avoid paying maintenance and cure by delaying or denying the payments or paying a lower amount than they should.
+They may claim your injury or illness was due to an undisclosed pre-existing condition.
 They may say you need to seek a second opinion from a company doctor, and that doctor may say your medical care isn’t warranted.
-They may try to pay a lower daily maintenance rate.

-If you’re a seaman who has been injured on the job, you are owed a right to maintenance and cure regardless of who is at fault for the injury.
-The Seattle maintenance and cure lawyers at Anderson Carey Williams & Neidzwski can help you win the full amount you are owed, for maintenance and cure and any other claim.
+If you’re a seaman who has been injured on the job, you are owed maintenance and cure regardless of who was at fault for the injury.
+The experienced maintenance and cure lawyers at BoatLaw, LLP can help you win the full amount you are owed, for maintenance and cure and any other claim.
 Call us today at 1 (800) 262-8529 for a free consultation.